-- The funded status of the Plan as at December 31, 2021 on a going concern basis, and - The current service cost and contributions to the Plan for 2022.
+- The funded status of the Plan as at December 31, 2024 on a going concern basis; - The current service cost and contributions to the Plan for 2025; and - The basis for the 5-year review.

 The information contained in this report was prepared for the internal use of the Nova Scotia Pension Services Corporation (the "Corporation") and the Trustee and for filing with the Canada Revenue Agency, in connection with our actuarial valuation of the Plan.
 This report is not intended or suitable for any other purpose.